 item_count > 0.

 Purchaseorderinsert first before line items.
 At this point, the count is zero (0), so the validation fails.
-Instead, you can commit validations and events.
-These validations and events must operate on the end-result of logic processing for all the rows in the entire transaction.
+Instead, you can create commit event rules.
+These validation rules and event rules must operate on the end-result of logic processing for all the rows in the entire transaction.

 For more information:

-API Creator raises request post events.
-You can alter the response message or can perform other functions such as logging.
+Layer7 Live API Creatorraises request post events.
+You can alter the response message or you can perform other functions such as logging.

 Purchaseorder.amount_total) is itself referenced in another derivation (

-Customer.balance).
-API Creator tracks these references and performs the forward chaining, automatically.
+Layer7 Live API Creatortracks these references and performs the forward chaining, automatically.